Detention Centres

 The network of immigration detention centres around the country, often known as the ‘detention estate’, is made up of Immigration Removal Centres (IRCs) and Short Term Holding Facilities (STHFs).

 People can be held at residential STHFs for up to seven days before being removed from the UK, released, or moved to an IRC.
-People detained at IRCs are held indefinitely.
+People detained at IRCs can be held indefinitely.
 People can also be held under immigration powers in prisons.

 Detention Action supports people being held in Colnbrook and Harmondsworth IRCs near Heathrow airport and people held under immigration powers in prisons.